YangyangFu/mpc-drl-tl/README.md

             cd gym-tutorial/test

-2. creat a new folder to store experimental results

-            mkdir experiments_results

-3. run example script.
+2. run example script.
 This is a classic reinforcement control for a cart-pole system.
 The cart-pole system is built in Modelica and compiled into a jModelica FMU `ModelicaGym_CartPole.fmu`.
 The learning algorithm `q_learning` is written in `q_learning.py`

    For Linux or MacOS, type